 Finally, don’t forget to give your participants feedback forms on their progress.
 The input will alert them to areas where they can improve or have made significant progress in their training.

-The following are the primary steps for developing a coaching program that enables learners to get the most out of their training.
+The following are the primary steps for developing a coaching plan that enables learners to get the most out of their training.

-When organizations change, or new initiatives are implemented, other aspects of the day-to-day organization must also change.
+When organizations change or new initiatives are implemented, other aspects of the day-to-day organization must also change.
 These changes are most effectively implemented and sustained when senior leadership is on board.
-To ensure the success of a coaching program, ensure that the program is supported by effective coaches, business processes, and senior leadership assessment.
+To ensure the success of a coaching plan, ensure that the plan is supported by effective coaches, business processes, and senior leadership assessment.
 Are employees available to participate in coaching sessions?
 Do coaches receive training to ensure their effectiveness?
 Do senior leaders value effective coaching and employee development?
-Is senior management supportive of the coaching program?
+Is senior management supportive of the coaching plan?